cploebell/ads-508-team-project/README.md

 **ADS508: Cloud Computing**

-This GitHub repository is for group 7 completed April 14, 2025.
+This GitHub repository is for group 7.
+Completed April 14, 2025.

 ### Members:
 Austin Mallie, Cynthia Portales-Loebell, and Sasha Libolt